YouTube Revenue (2025): Latest Data and Growth Breakdown

-In Q4 2024, YouTube achieved its highest-ever ad revenue of $10.47 billion, surpassing the analysts’ consensus estimate of $10.23 billion.
+In fact, in the last quarter alone, YouTube generated over $11.38 billion through advertising.
 Notably, this figure doesn’t include revenue from subscriptions such as YouTube Premium or YouTube TV.

 So, how much does YouTube earn in total when all revenue streams are combined?